-Post-secondary institutions that assist in promoting the survey to their students receive a comprehensive custom report at no cost.
+There is no cost to educational institutions to participate.
+Schools that assist in promoting the survey to their students and attract at least 200 responses receive a confidential 80+ page custom report of their students' results at NO COST.

 “At Laurier, we find the results of the Brainstorm survey particularly helpful in informing program planning and our student marketing efforts, in addressing accountability and in communication with employers.
 Student feedback is important to us and this is a good barometer year over year.”

 Director, Co-op, Career & Experiential Education, Brock University

 “At Brock, we continue to engage in the Brainstorm Student Career Interests Report as it gives us insight into our students and employer partners, what their interests are, what skills are valued and how those interests change year over year so we can make sure our operations reflect the current student and employer needs.
 In these changing times, it’s more important than ever to have data driven decisions and reports like this allow us to leverage our resources and ensure that we are providing value to our students and our employer partners with good information and insight.”